 Missed calls and unclear contact information – ineffective communication is not good for a growing company.
-Here Dominic, an Advisor at Telavox and expert on telephony for smaller companies, gives his best advice for choosing the right telephony solution for the company.
+Here, Dominic, an Advisor at Telavox and expert on telephony for smaller companies, gives his best advice for choosing the right telephony solution.

 The business plan has been nailed and the company registered.
 Congratulations!
-The "to do" list is full and telephony is the last thing on it.
+The to-do list is full and telephony is the last thing on it.
 You might think, "I’ve got my personal mobile, that will do the job”.
-Totally right, at first your old mobile will work, but think about this:
+That's right, at first your old mobile will work – but think about the following things:

 A large company can be perceived as amateurish if the recorded welcome message customers hear when they call has poor sound quality, is impersonal or contains incorrect information.
 On the other hand, a friendly and well-considered message can allow a small company to be perceived as important and professional.
 Therefore, make sure that the welcome message is of a high standard and up-to-date.

 This is primarily for reasons of clarity but is also about honesty.
 Many startups do not want to limit themselves and say that they are always contactable by telephone, which is, of course, good – if that really is the case.
 Otherwise, you are making a rod for your own back.
 You give an impression of being unreliable, lose reputation and your employees become stressed.

 When someone calls on a Sunday evening, there is still no answer. it is better to be clear and put a limit on your telephone hours, the customer will happily call on Monday morning instead.